questdb/mindsdb-tutorial/README.md

 This query samples our data into 1h buckets then, only considering buckets that fall between the 8th and 9th of January, it calculates various aggregation functions.
-The original data was sampled at one data point per hour and our query attempts to sample it with a lower resolution, therefore our data will contain gaps.
+The original data was sampled at one data point every 4 hours and our query attempts to sample it with a lower resolution, therefore our data will contain gaps.
 QuestDB allows you to pick a [FILL strategy](https://questdb.io/docs/reference/sql/sample-by/#fill-options) and complete the missing data: